FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-4{ts:line-numbers}

 We are now ready to use our predicate to execute our transfer.
-We can achive that by doing the following:
+We can achieve that by doing the following:

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-5{ts:line-numbers}